f62084100/comp309/README.md

-# comp309
-COMP 309/AIML421 Machine Learning Tools and Techniques Assignment 2: Data Exploration, Manipulation

-IF you want the assignment's solution, please add my wechat: fuji12345
+### IF you want the assignment's solution, please add my wechat: fuji12345

 COMP 309/AIML421 — Machine Learning Tools and Techniques